-Once one of the country's most admired agencies, RKCR/Y&R has suffered a run of account losses in recent years.
+Once one of the country's most admired agencies, RKCR/Y&R suffered a run of account losses after 2014.
 That contributed to a rebranding in early 2017 as Y&R London.
 In 2018, the agency underwent another transformation following the global merger of the Y&R network into smaller sister VML to form VMLY&R. That change caps a prolonged rollercoaster ride since the late 1990s.
-The agency earned a reputation in the 2000s as one of the UK's most creative big agencies, as well as one of the strongest outposts in the global Y&R Advertising network, having climbed steadily up the rankings since its creation in 1999 from the merger of the London office of Y&R with Rainey Kelly Campbell Roalfe, an aggressively successful independent.
+The agency earned a reputation in the 2000s as one of the UK's most creative big agencies, as well as one of the strongest outposts in the global network, following its creation in 1999 from the merger of Y&R's existing London office with Rainey Kelly Campbell Roalfe, an aggressively successful independent.
 Though it retained the look and feel, as well as the creative dexterity, of a smaller boutique, it rose to become one of the UK's top five agencies by billings.
-That achievement was all the more impressive because the company had maintained the consistency of its creative output despite the departure of two successive management teams since 2007 to form their own start-ups (one of which is now Adam&Eve DDB).
-Most of the credit goes to the last of RKCR's remaining founders, Mark Roalfe, now chairman.
-However alarm bells have been ringing since the end of 2014 as a result of the departure of five of the agency's biggest clients in quick succession, two of them to that breakaway team at A&E DDB.
+That achievement was all the more impressive because the company maintained the consistency of its creative output despite the departure of two successive management teams to form their own start-ups (one of which is now Adam&Eve DDB).
+Most of the credit goes to the last of RKCR's remaining founders, Mark Roalfe, still chairman after almost two decades.
+However alarm bells began ringing at the end of 2014 as a result of the departure of five of the agency's biggest clients in quick succession, two of them to that breakaway team at A&E DDB.
 For 2017, Nielsen (in Campaign) estimated a 26% plunge in billings to £117m.
 Not even Roalfe could prevent that erosion, but he is expected to remain in situ once VML's London management team takes charge of the combined agency.
 Amanda Farmer was named as London MD.
 Justin Pahl joined from AMV BBDO as CEO of the merged agency.

-Which clients does RKCR/Y&R handle?
+Which clients does Y&R London handle?
 Find out more from the Adbrands Account Assignments database

-Who are the competitors of RKCR/Y&R?
+Who are the competitors of Y&R London?
 See ranking of Leading UK Agencies

 Adbrands Weekly Update 22nd Dec 2016: Ads of the Week: "Moments".
 Christmas is already over in the world of advertising, and it's time to move on to booking that summer holiday (and the sales of course).
 Thomson - as TUI's UK division won't be known as for very much longer - gets in early with this nice campaign from RKCR/Y&R, making excellent use of "frozen moment" technology.
 It's another meaning to the phrase Happy Holidays!